abinit/abinit/doc/tutorial/gwr1.md

 {% dialog tests/tutorial/Refs/tgwr_5.abo %}

-Now use the following AbiPy script to read the GWR results and interpolate the QP corrections:
+Now use the following AbiPy script to read the GWR results and interpolate the QP corrections.
+In this case, we pass the KS band structure stored in `tgwr_1o_DS2_GSR.nc`.
+This is the recommended approach as AbiPy will interpolate the QP corrections rather that the QP energies.
+The interpolated QP corrections will then be added to the KS energies thus improving the stability of the interpolation as QP corrections are usually smoother than QP energies.

 ```python
 #!/usr/bin/env python